-When computing the Minnesota motor vehicle excise tax, any federal taxes imposed on the retail sale of a vehicle are excluded from the purchase price.
-At the present time two federal excise taxes are levied upon new motor vehicles, and both are at the rate of 12% of retail price: trucks in excess of 33,000 pounds gross vehicle weight; and trailers or semitrailers in excess of 26,000 pounds gross vehicle weight.
+When computing the Minnesota sales tax on motor vehicles, any federal taxes imposed on the retail sale of a vehicle are excluded from the purchase price.
+At the present time three federal excise taxes are levied upon new motor vehicles: trucks in excess of 33,000 pounds gross vehicle weight at 12% of retail price; trailers or semi-trailers in excess of 26,000 pounds gross vehicle weight at 12% of retail price; and the luxury tax on passenger vehicles over \$30,000 at 10% of retail price.
+The \$30,000 threshold is indexed for inflation.